 If they don’t get a reply immediately, the hospital may ask you to put up an extra ₹10,000 — Rs. ₹20000 just in case the insurer doesn’t come through.
 After all, the last thing they want is to find out that the insurer has refused to pay the claim and that you can’t pay the bills on your own.
 They don’t want to be taking that kind of gamble.
 So it’s a safety deposit they’ll immediately reimburse once the insurer gives the go-ahead.

 And that’s the crux of this story — If you’re in a network hospital, the insurer may settle the bills without you putting up a single penny.
-It’s called a cashless claim, and it’s a godsend for people strapped for “cash.”
+It’s called a cashless claim, a godsend for people strapped for “cash.”

 On the flip side, if you’re not in a network hospital, you’ll have to pay the bills and prepare for a rather arduous journey.
 You’ll have to collate all the medical records, fill out the claim form, and get the hospital to sign it.
 Put all the documents in order.
 Please send them over to the insurer and wait for them to evaluate everything.
 Answer any additional queries they may have.
 Furnish other records that they may seek.
 Wait some more.
 And finally, after all this time, maybe the insurer will reimburse your bills.

 This can be torturous, especially if you have a hefty bill.
 This explains why customers and insurers put network hospitals at the front and centre of every “insurance-related” discussion.